ihmeuw/pseudopeople/docs/source/api_reference/configuration/index.rst

 or set all noise types to zero to get a perfectly recorded dataset, it would be easier to access the defaults as a data structure in Python and modify them that way.

-We currently have one function that facilitates this kind of use of the configuration.
+We currently have one function that facilitates this kind of use of the configuration, shown below.
 We may add more functionality in this area in a future release of pseudopeople.

 .. autofunction:: pseudopeople.get_config